cemsarier/cemsarier.github.io/_posts/2019-12-15-automl_attempt.md

 - null filling
 ---

+### Update Note:
+This workbook is very old :)

 # About

-In this notebook, I will share a small AutoML class that I wrote last week.
+In this notebook, I will share a small class that I wrote last week.
 I am going to improve it for sure, but for now, I think you might also use and extend it for your own purposes.

 Now what this class will do is: